Connecting Star Formation in the Milky Way and Nearby Galaxies -II. An Observationally Driven Analytical Model for Predicting Cloud-Scale Star Formation Rates: Results and discussion

-The logic and procedures of the model are as follows: (1) Use equation.\ref{Mcti} to estimate the initial total mass of clumps in a cloud; (2) generate the initial clump population in the cloud using the initial clump mass function; (3) model the SFH of the cloud to assign an age to each clump; (4) identify the clumps with ages between 2 and 5 Myr and calculate the total embedded cluster mass; (5) predict the SFR based on the duration of the embedded phase.
+The logic and procedures of the model are as follows: (1) Use equation \ref{Mcti} to estimate the initial total mass of clumps in a cloud; (2) Generate the initial clump population of the cloud using the initial clump mass function; (3) Model the SFH of the cloud to assign an age to each clump; (4) Identify the clumps in the age range [2, $t_{\rm emb}$+2] Myr and calculate the total embedded cluster mass; (5) Predict the SFR based on the duration of the embedded phase.
+Some details should be emphasized here: (1) We sample $\beta$ uniformly between 1.88 and 2.46 in each Monte Carlo iteration.
+This reflects the observed variation in CLMF slopes across different molecular clouds and star-forming regions.
+The uniform distribution represents a conservative assumption of maximum uncertainty within the observed range; (2) The maximum age for star formation history is sampled uniformly between 10 and 30 Myr, reflecting the typical survival timescale of GMCs.
+The starting point of the embedded phase is fixed at 2 Myr, representing the time required for a clump to evolve into an observable embedded cluster.
+The endpoint of the embedded phase is sampled uniformly between 4 and 9 Myr, since the duration time of the embedded phase is $\approx$2-7 Myr; (3) All empirical relations derived from observations in Section \ref{model} are parameterized with truncated normal priors on their slopes and intercepts, capturing empirical uncertainties while enforcing physically meaningful bounds.

+The model incorporates multiple internal consistency checks.
+Mass conservation verifies that the generated clump masses sum to the specified total mass within tolerance.
+Physical plausibility checks ensure that converted embedded cluster masses never exceed their parent clump masses.
+Age distribution checks confirm that assigned ages respect the specified SFH model.
+For each molecular cloud mass, we monitor convergence of the Monte Carlo statistics as iterations progress.
+We check stabilization of the mean, standard deviation, and percentile estimates to ensure sufficient sampling of the parameter space.
+The model reports the fraction of successful iterations (those completing without numerical errors) as a quality metric, see the online implementation codes for more details \footnote{\url{https://github.com/jianwenzhou11/SFR_model.git}}.